3 The theory

 Figure 3.6: Sampling means and standard deviations.
 The graph shows outcomes from 10 studies, each consisting of \(n = 3\) independent experiments measuring E. coli doubling times.
 The large square is the sample mean of each study and the small circles are the individual sample values.
 The error bars depict the 2SD range.
 The horizontal line at 20 min is the true population mean.

-What is also evident and a bit more troubling perhaps is the large variability in the standard deviations – this was not because they performed experiments badly or made inaccurate measurements.
-This happened because of the underlying mathemtaics of probabilities and sample sizes.
+What is also evident is the large variability in the 2SD intervals.
+This was not because our students performed experiments badly or made inaccurate measurements - this happened because of the underlying mathematics of probabilities and sample sizes.
 Unlike this ideal scenario, laboratory-based variability from inaccuracies in measurements will add more uncertainty to our sample (experimental) means & SD.
-This example should illustrate to you that the lack of reproducibility can occur even without operator error, which in this case is because of the small sample size and large noise (SD).

 As you might have guessed, the 10 students might have had similar means and SDs if they had performed more than \(n=3\) experiments (i.e., drawn more number of independent and accurate samples from the population).
 The relation between number of experiments and reproducibility is the basis of statistical power analysis.
-Therefore, the result of a given experiment (even a very low P value) does not tell you anything about the reproducibility of your result – a properly powered experimental design (sampling procedure) before starting a study is required for increased reproducibility.

 3.3.4 Independent sampling

 What about clinical experiments involving human participants or laboratory experiments with mice?
-Two different individuals may be considered biologically different or distinct, but if these individuals are too similar to each other (e.g. similar age, sex, bodyweight, ethnicity, race, diets etc.) they may not be representative samples of the population.
+Two different individuals may be considered biologically different or distinct, but if these individuals are too similar to each other (e.g. similar age, sex, bodyweight, ethnicity, race, diets etc.) they may not be representative samples of the whole population.
 Similarly, inbred mice sourced from the same company, housed together in a cage, fed the same chow, water etc. may not necessarily be independent experimental units in every kind of experimental design.
-In tissue culture-based experiments, replicate wells in a multi-well tissue culture plate containing the a cell line passaged from the same culture dish may be biologically different but not independent in most experimental scenarios.
-The independence of observations/measurements we make is very important and you must be careful to recognise truly independent measurements and technical replicates in your experiments (see section on technical and biological replicates below).

 Based on the “polling” example, two flasks of LB inoculated from the same pre-inoculum of E. coli and measured on the same day will not be statistically independent – these two flasks would be “individuals from the same household” or “too similar to each other” to represent the true population.

 To summarise, most experiments we perform in the laboratory are samples drawn from a hypothetical ideal population.
 We must ensure our experiments give us independent, representative, and accurate samples from the population.
+For statistical comparisons, even though we typically think of two individuals as biologically different or distinct or independent, what we need are samples that are truly independent and representative.

 3.4 Other distributions - \(z\), t, F

-We will consider three distributions:
+We will consider three test statistics and their distributions:

-3.4.2 \(z\) distribution
+3.4.1 \(z\) distribution

 The \(z\) distribution is a standardised normal distribution.
 Calculating the \(z\) score is a method of normalisation that converts the probability density curve of raw data with a given mean and SD into a standardised curve with a \(mean = 0\) and \(SD = 1\).
 The main benefit is that this converts observed data into unitless scores that are easier for comparisons between variables.

-For a given data set, \(z = \frac{(x - mean)}{SD}\) ; \(x\) represents every single value in a large sample whose overall \(mean\) and \(SD\) are used to calculate a \(z\) score for each \(x\).
+For a given data set, \(z = \frac{(x - mean)}{SD}\) ; \(x\) represents every single value of a large data set whose overall \(mean\) and \(SD\) are used to calculate a \(z\) score for each \(x\).
 The scale function in R generates \(z\) scores.
+This way, each \(x\) in the data is assigned a \(z\) score.

 By subtracting the overall mean from all values and dividing by the SD we get a \(signal/noise\) ratio.
-Here we consider the difference of a value from the mean is the \(signal\) (numerator) and the SD is the \(noise\) (denominator).
-As with the normal distribution, 95% \(z\) scores are within \(\pm1.96\)x\(SD\).
-Because the \(z\) distribution has a mean = 0 and SD = 1, 95% \(z\) scores are within \(\pm1.96\) (or approx. \(\pm2\)).
+The numerator is the \(signal\), which is the difference between a value \(x\) and from the overall mean.
+The denominator is the \(noise\), which is the SD.
+Properties of the normal distribution apply to \(z\) distributions: 95 % \(z\) scores are within \(\pm1.96\)x\(SD\).
+Because the \(z\) distribution has a mean = 0 and SD = 1, 95 % \(z\) scores are within \(\pm1.96\) (or approx. \(\pm2\)).
 In other words, the critical values for a \(z\) distribution at 5 % cut-off are \(\pm1.96\).
 So \(z\) scores greater or smaller than \(\pm1.96\) are in the tails of the \(z\) distribution at an \(\alpha\) of 0.05, which is easy to remember!
+Outliers of the distribution are those \(x\) with a \(z\) score outside \(\pm 1.96\).

-The standardised distribution of the population of E. coli doubling times obtained by subtracting the mean (20 min) from each value in Figure 3.4 and dividing it by SD (2 min) is shown in Figure 3.7.
+We can generate a standardised distribution of the population of E. coli doubling times by subtracting the mean (20 min) from each value in Figure 3.4 and dividing it by SD (2 min).
+This is shown in Figure 3.7.
 These \(z\) scores for the observed doubling times are normally distributed around \(mean = 0\) and \(SD = 1\).
 The approx. 2SD range (16 and 24, as in Figure 3.5) give us \(z\) scores of approx. \(\pm2\) (or more accurately \(\pm1.96\)).

 Figure 3.7: The \(z\) distribution of E. coli doubling times.
 The standardisation converts the population mean to 0 and SD to 1.
 Approx. 95 % values are within the \(\pm1.96SD\) range marked by the quantiles on the X axis.
 Approx. 5 % values are in the upper and lower tails combined.

-3.5.0.1 Applications of \(z\) scores
+3.4.1.1 Applications of \(z\) scores

 If we use a library of mutants of every gene in E. coli and measure their doubling times (e.g. in a high-throughput plate-reader assay), we will have lots of independent values for each mutant strain that we want to compare with the wild-type strain.
 We can calculate \(z\) scores for each strain by obtaining a \(mean\) and \(SD\) from the entire set of observations.
 Most genes are unlikely to affect doubling times and will have \(z\) scores that are more likely near 0.
 But some genes that do affect doubling times would have extreme \(z\) scores away from 0.
 At 95 % significance cut-off, the critical values are \(\pm1.96\), beyond which we may find outliers of the population.
 These could be the genes we would investigate further!